Where to Plant Trees to Best Benefit the Urban Landscape

 For example, tree planting in Denver stresses planting trees on the west side of properties because that does the most to reduce heat islands, which are defined as hotter than average areas in a city caused by the reflection of heat by pavement and buildings.

 Cities even have ordinances that protect the urban canopy.
 Cities and HOA’s usually must replace a tree that they remove.
-It’s these air purifying and heat reducing features which they are leveraging to improve quality of life.
+It’s these air-purifying and heat-reducing features that they are leveraging to improve quality of life.

 Look down.
-Areas where water pools or areas that are always dry or get a lot of sun or very little sun, may also not be the best place to plant.
+Areas where water pools or areas that are always dry or get a lot of suns or very little sun, may also not be the best place to plant.